cameronm77/mikrotik/README.md

-Place for all Mikrotik Scripts and Configs and API projects
+Place for all Mikrotik Scripts and Configs and API projects for personal use and learning